 Did you know that March is Brain Injury Awareness Month?
-Sadly, according to the Centers for Disease Control and Prevention (CDC), each year, an estimated 2.5 million Americans visit emergency rooms, require hospitalization or die because of traumatic brain injury (TBI).
+Sadly, according to the Centers for Disease Control and Prevention (CDC), an estimated 2.5 million Americans visit emergency rooms, require hospitalization or die because of traumatic brain injuries (TBI) annually.

 Additionally, some 5 million people are estimated to be living with a TBI in the U.S. Unfortunately, many TBIs are preventable, as they are often the result of vehicle accidents or falls.
 They can also occur due to: